 For instance, we will first share a few noteworthy programs.
 Following, we share a list of Coding Summer Programs categorized by state.

 In this section, you can review some of the foremost options out there.
 To explain, we included descriptions and resources to learn more.
 After that, we name a few more options out there.

 BlueStamp is a coding and computer science summer program available in San Francisco, Palo Alto, and New York.
 Surprisingly, students choose all of their projects to work on.
 This 6-week summer program starts in June.

-For both programs, students document retain ownership over their creations.
-This also means that students can use their original working programs however you like!
+For both programs, students document and retain ownership over their creations.
+This also means that students can use their original working programs however they like!
 Some want to enter them into academic competitions or evolve them at their leisure.
 Finally, participating in BlueStamp gives a glimpse of a day in the life of many types of software engineers.

 PESA offers coursework in computer science, robotics, nanotechnology, and networks.
 In summary, this program runs for three weeks in July, and tuition is $7375 with financial aid available.

 BWSI is a 4-week residential program for rising high school seniors.
-Primarily, students learn to navigate a race-car.
+Primarily, students learn to navigate a race car.
 Further, the program wraps up in a Race Day to test prototypes.
-However, earning qualification requires a teacher nomination, and an online application.
+However, earning qualification requires a teacher nomination and an online application.
 Still, great news: this program is free.

 Google’s version is a 3-week intro to coding for high school seniors.
 Because of this goal, the program aims to train emerging tech leaders and innovators.
 Not only that, it is held in multiple states each summer, with an inside look into Google operations.

 Also, participation in this coding and computer science program is free.